 Veteran's information funding is available and most programs are approved for veterans to receive benefits for full or part-time enrollment.
 Satisfactory progress requires the student to maintain an average grade of "C" or better in each course and acceptable performance in a program and to complete their studies within an approved amount of time in order to continue benefits.
-VA students who, for any reason, miss more than 20% of the total scheduled hours in a calendar month are considered to be in violation of the attendance policy.
-A VA student is expected to maintain acceptable performance so that he/she will complete the program within the number of training hours approved by the state approving agency.
+VA students who, for any reason, miss more than 20% of the total scheduled hours in a calendar month are considered to be in violation of the attendance policy. accumulate four (4) or more unexcused absences during a school month may have their pay terminated and recertification is not immediate.
+A VA student is expected to maintain acceptable performance so that he/she will complete the program within the number of training hours of training that has been approved by the state approving agency.